 Can shared to‑do lists work for personal or family life?

 Absolutely.
-The same principles—transparency and clear ownership—cut down on miscommunication at home.
-Shared grocery lists, chore charts, and family plans reduce the mental load and make daily life run smoother.
+The same principles—transparency and clear ownership—reduce miscommunication at home.
+Shared grocery lists, chore charts, and family plans cut the mental load and make daily life run smoother.

 Q: What’s the first step to move from private lists to a shared system?